renpy/renpy/sphinx/source/atl.rst

                : | "circles" simple_expression
                : | simple_expression )*

-The first part of a the interpolation statement is used to select a function that time-warps the interpolation.
+The first part of the interpolation statement is used to select a function that time-warps the interpolation.
 (That is, a function from linear time to non-linear time.)
 This can either be done by giving the name of a warper registered with ATL, or by giving the keyword "warp" followed by an expression giving a function.
-Either case is followed by a number, giving the number of seconds the the interpolation should take.
+Either case is followed by a number, giving the number of seconds the interpolation should take.

 If no warp function is given, the interpolation is run for 0 seconds,